canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 **It is from within this `hello` directory where we will invoke all subsequent commands.**

 negative
-: **NOTE:** Due to the limitation in the project we're going to build, the path of the directory you put the `hello` directory in *shouldn't contain any spaces*.
+: **NOTE:** Due to a limitation in the project we're going to build, the path of the directory you put the `hello` directory in *shouldn't contain any spaces*.

 Get started by initialising your snap environment: